Edmund Jenings (governor): Colonial officer to governor

 Meanwhile, as the member of the Governor's Council with longest service, Jenings eventually became President of the Council of Virginia.
 Thus when Col. Edward Nott died in office and his successor Col. Robert Hunter was captured at sea by the French, Jenings became the acting governor from August 1706 to June 1710, but declined a second term at the end of his life citing feeble health.
 Jenings did not call the House of Burgesses into session during his time as acting Governor, and showed little initiative before the arrival of Gov. Alexander Spotswood.
 In 1710, while lieutenant governor, Jenings became involved in a case involving two slaves who had organized a rebellion, and declared afterward that their execution "will strike such terror" in others not to rebel.

 Jenings' most recent biographer details the factional strife in Virginia in the early 19th century, in which Jenings was perceived as too strenuously defending Gov. Francis Nicholson and part of a faction including Ralph Wormeley Jr. and Richard Lee II, and opposed by several powerful councilors, particularly Robert Carter, Rev. James Blair and Benjamin Harrison II.
-Furthermore, part of Jenings' second British trip involved not only burying his wife, but setting the estate of an elder brother, which did not yield the money Jenings expected, and needed given his borrowing from the Northern Neck proprietary accounts.
+Furthermore, part of Jenings' second trip to England involved not only burying his wife, but setting the estate of an elder brother, which did not yield the money Jenings expected, and needed given his borrowing from the Northern Neck proprietary accounts.
 In any event, when Lady Fairfax died in May 1719, her executor (re) appointed Robert Carter as the new agent, and Carter soon charged Jenings with failing to transmit the quitrents due to the proprietor in England.
 John Carter his son then persuaded Jenings to mortgage his lands to raise the money due to Lord Fairfax, as he informed the proprietor in 1722.
-Two years later, Robert Carter wrote the Fairfax representative that all Jenings' land and salves were mortgaged, and when Robert Carter died, his will (dated in 1728, after this man's death) mentioned a judgment against Jenings by the General Court in chancery.
-In any event, several high-ranking Virginians accused Jenings of mental illness in his final year, so he may have resigned in March 1725.
+Two years later, Robert Carter wrote the Fairfax representative that all Jenings' land and slaves were mortgaged.
+When Robert Carter died, his will (dated in 1728, after this man's death) mentioned a judgment against Jenings by the General Court in chancery.
+In any event, several high-ranking Virginians accused Jenings of mental illness in his final year, so he may have resigned from the council in March 1725.
 Lt.
-Gov. Drysdale shortly after he announced that he was returning to England, removed Jenings from the council, on June 25, 1726.
+Gov. Drysdale shortly after he announced that he was returning to England, formally removed Jenings from the council, on June 25, 1726.
 Thus, when Drysdale died on July 22, 1726, Robert Carter became the colony's acting governor for about a year.